-Preview: Mini Black and White Cookies are smaller in size than the classic black and white cookie but just right for the average person.
+Sneak Preview: Mini Black and White Cookies are smaller than the classic black and white cookies.
+The petite size is perfect for showers, cookie trays, and desserts.

-I’m no expert, but I think you’re right.
-Traditionally, they are so big they really need to be shared.
-I’m not good at sharing.
-So I came up with Mini Black and Whites that would be more appropriate for parties, showers, etc.
+You’re right.
+Traditionally, black and white cookies are so big they must be shared.
+But, unfortunately, I’m not good at sharing.
+So, I came up with Mini Black and Whites that would be a more appropriate size for parties, showers, and celebrations.

-When I first heard about Black and White Cookies, I became obsessed with finding the best recipe so I could add it to my frosted cookie collection.
+When I first heard about Black and White Cookies, I was obsessed with finding the best recipe to add to my frosted cookie collection.
 I tried several recipes before I perfected the recipe you see printed here.

-The classic Black and White Cookie is 5 inches across according to Wikipedia.
-Surely that’s illegal according to the portion control police!
+According to Wikipedia, the classic Black and White Cookie is 5 inches across.
+Surely that’s illegal, according to the portion control police!

-To avoid prosecution and instant expansion, I choose to make mine smaller, which is actually still plenty big.
+To avoid prosecution and instant waistline expansion, I make mine smaller, which is big enough.
 (See picture below) Smaller cookies are also much nicer for a tea party, a shower, or with ice cream.

 How to frost Mini Black and White Cookies:

-First: Start with the white frosting first.
-For some unidentified reason, I find it easier to get a neat look before I drag chocolate into the whole scheme of things.
+1. Start with the white frosting first.
+I find it easier to get a neat look before I drag chocolate into the entire scheme of things for some unknown reason.

 Kitchen Secret for frosting Black & Whites